-In Saudi Arabia, the Saudi Food and Drug Authority (SFDA) requires medical device manufacturers to assign an authorized representative (AR) company to act on their behalf in the Saudi market legally.
-AR is responsible for the medical device registration, compliance with SFDA regulations, safety, and the implementation of the required measures.
+In Saudi Arabia, the Saudi Food and Drug Authority (SFDA) requires medical device manufacturers to assign an authorized representative (AR) company to act on their behalf in the market at all times.
+The AR is responsible for the medical device registration, compliance with SFDA regulations, safety, and the implementation of the required regulatory standards.

 In this post, we’ll discuss the definition of AR, its role, and how to assign one for your company.

 Since the authorized representative has to be a local Saudi company, legal manufacturers have two options.
 The first one is to assign their local distributor as the authorized representative and the second option is to assign a consulting office as a more regulatory-focused company.